If you are an undergraduate or graduate student and you are:

 We offer a secure, easy-to-use internal messaging system to keep the lines of communication open between teachers and Graiders.
 There is no in-person interaction, and all the assignments and rubrics are digital and communication occurs through the website.
 This means that you can work wherever and whenever you like.

 What are Graiders paid?

 The pay rate for Graiders is $10 per estimated hour of grading.
 Graiders who prove to consistently meet or exceed expectations can earn $12 per hour.
 In addition, there can be “surge pricing” for certain courses or assignments with short turnaround times.
 Grading time calculations are based on assignment length, any special teacher requests, and time to become familiar with the prompt and rubric.

 This could be you!

-We’re proud to work with undergraduate and graduate students from over 50 top-tier colleges and universities from coast to coast, including Dartmouth, Cornell, UVA, Texas A&M, the University of Chicago, the University of Michigan, UCLA, Pomona College, and dozens more.
+We’re proud to work with undergraduate and graduate students from over 50 top-tier colleges and universities from coast to coast, including Dartmouth, Cornell, UVA, Texas A&M, Boston University, the University of Chicago, the University of Michigan, UCLA, Pomona College, and dozens more.

 Meet some of our students' and teachers' favorites: